valhalla/valhalla/docs/api/matrix/api-reference.md

 ## Inputs of the matrix service

-The matrix request run locally takes the form of `localhost:8002/sources_to_targets?json={}`, where the JSON inputs inside the `{}` includes at least one location for both sources and for targets as well as the route costing type and options for the route costing modelb.
+The matrix request run locally takes the form of `localhost:8002/sources_to_targets?json={}`, where the JSON inputs inside the `{}` includes at least one location for both sources and for targets as well as the route costing type and options for the route costing model.

 For example, while at your office, you want to know the times and distances to walk to several restaurants where you could have dinner, as well as the times and distances from each restaurant to the train station for your commute home.
 This will help you determine where to eat.